onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ### Removed: `-noisyPendings` and `-noisySkippings`
 Both these flags tweaked the reporter's behavior for pending and skipped tests.
 A similar, and more intuitive, outcome is possible using `--succinct` and `-v`.

+### Removed: `-debug`
+The `-debug` flag has been removed.
+It functioned primarily as a band-aid to Ginkgo V1's poor handling of stuck parallel tests.
+The new [interrupt behavior](#interrupt-behavior) in V2 resolves the root issues behind the `-debug` flag.

 #### Migration Strategy:
 Users should remove -stream from any scripts they have that invoke the `ginkgo` cli.